intuit/Ignite/docs/pages/Publishing.md

 # Publishing

-Publishing to github pages is easy.
+Publishing to GitHub pages is easy.

 [[toc]]